 In Memory of Roderick Lawrence Michelle

-To send flowers in memory of Roderick Lawrence Michelle, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Roderick Lawrence Michelle, please visit our Heartfelt Sympathies Store.

 Today, we are here to celebrate the life of Mr. Roderick Lawrence Michelle.

 Roderick was born on September 5, 1944 to Marie and Edward Michelle.

 Rod was born on an inner bank of the Saskatchewan River in Sturgeon Landing, Saskatchewan.